 - ITU-TSS V.35 interface Basically, V.35 is a high-speed serial interface designed to support both higher data rates and connectivity between DTEs or DCEs over digital lines.

-- RS-232 (EIA-232) serial interface RS-232 is the standard serial communications interface found on all types of equipment such as computers, modems, printers, Microcontrollers, eprom programmers, and a host of other devices.
-Identical to the CCITT V.24/V.28, X.20bis/X.21bis and ISO IS2110 standards.
+- RS-232 (EIA-232) serial interface RS-232 is the standard serial communications interface found on many types of equipment such as computers, modems, printers, Microcontrollers, eprom programmers, and a host of other devices.
 RS232 pinout may be varied.

 - RS-366 interface